ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 </user1>
 ```

 The `filter` can be any expression resulting with the [UInt8](../../data_types/int_uint.md)-typed value.
 It usually contains comparisons and logical operators.
+Rows from `database_name.table1` where filter results to 0 are not returned for this user.
 The filtering is incompatible with `PREWHERE` operations and disables `WHERE→PREWHERE` optimization.